 At vehicle speeds of 22 mph (35 km/h) or less, cruise control is canceled automatically.

 ■ To Adjust the Vehicle Speed

-Increase or decrease the vehicle speed using the RES/ACCEL or DECEL/SET buttons on the steering wheel.
+Increase or decrease the vehicle speed using the accelerator and brake pedals, and set the vehicle speed with the DECEL/SET button on the steering wheel.